 Pimavanserin increases QT interval.
-The magnitude of effect in humans has been assessed in a thorough QT study with doses of pimavanserin ranging from 17 to 68 mg and in the Phase 3
+The magnitude of effect in humans has been assessed in a thorough QT study with doses of pimavanserin ranging from 17 to 68 mg and in the

-PDP program with a clinical dose of 34 mg.
+Phase 3 PDP program with a clinical dose of 34 mg.
 An average prolongation of approximately 5-8 ms was observed.
-No clinically significant patterns have been observed in SAEs and there has been no evidence of pimavanserin-related laboratory abnormalities.
+No clinically significant patterns have been observed in serious adverse events (SAEs) and there has been no evidence of pimavanserin-related laboratory abnormalities.

-Always refer to the latest version of the pimavanserin Investigator's brochure for the overall benefit/risk assessment and the most accurate and current information regarding drug metabolism, pharmacokinetics (PK), efficacy, and safety.
+Always refer to the latest version of the pimavanserin Investigator's brochure for the overall benefit/risk assessment and the most accurate and current information regarding drug metabolism, pharmacokinetics, efficacy, and safety.